Cloud vs. NAS: Where is my Data More Secure?

 A further example are network-drives from the WesternDigital "My Cloud" series.
 As recently emerged, this series is facing several security flaws, which enable a malicious attack from afar.
 The recommendation for "MyCloud" NAS devices is to immediately update the firmware to v.2.30.172 or to disconnect the storage from the internet.
 For a full reporting on the issue by Bleeping Computer, click here.

-Cloud vs. NAS: The Perceived Loss of Control is Just a Perceived One
+The Perceived Loss of Control

 The bank for data is a safely encrypted cloud.
 This cloud is practically a virtual storage location managed physically by a highly specialized provider - teams of experts constantly deal with physical data protection, backups and availability.
 An individual, self-declared computer expert with a NAS cannot provide this (even when he puts all his efforts into it).